vuesion/vuesion/README.md

 Find a detailed coverage report in `coverage/iconv-report/index.html`

+### Run e2e tests

+For more information about the e2e test set up, have a look at [cypress.io](https://www.cypress.io/).

+- run `npm run dev`
+- open a second terminal window
+- run `npm run e2e`

 ### Generators
 This boilerplate comes with the possibility to generate modules, components and connected components to keep a common style guide and to make development faster.